isabella232/document-services.en/help/pdfservices/overview-pdfservices.md

     <div>
    <a href="pdfservices/ocr.md"><strong>Using Adobe PDF Tools API to OCR PDF files</strong></a>
     </div>
-    <em>With OCR (Optical Character Recognition) you can unlock scanned PDFs to extract text and create searchable files</em>
+    <em>With OCR (Optical Character Recognition), you can unlock scanned PDFs to extract text and create searchable files</em>
     <br>
   </td>
   <td>